 On The Greg Gutfeld Show, he parodies current events and converses on key issues, bringing a comedic twist to the news.
 Additionally, Gutfeld interviews newsmakers and culture critics on the major headlines of the week.

-On The Five, Gutfeld is one of seven rotating co-hosts who discuss a variety of topics, including the top stories of the day, pop culture and politics.
+On The Five, Gutfeld is part of a roundtable ensemble of FNC personalities who discuss, debate and even debunk the hot news stories, controversies and issues of the day.
 He has been called "outrageous and outspoken," neither of which he denies.
 A libertarian political satirist, humorist, magazine editor and blogger.
 The Weekly Standard calls him "the most dangerous man on television."
 According to the magazine, unlike other media darlings, "Gutfeld's stuff actually is subversive, a stink bomb hurled into every faculty lounge, mainstream newsroom, movie studio, and nonprofit boardroom in America."

 He currently blogs on his own site, The Daily Gut, as well as BigHollywood.com, where he writes about the news and pop culture of the day, from a conservative libertarian humorous slant.

 He is the author of four books, among them, "The Bible of Unspeakable Truths," which garnered praise and pithy quotes from the likes of Dennis Miller, Mike Huckabee, Ann Coulter and the late Andrew Breitbart, founder of BigGovernment.comand Breitbart.com, who said: "Trust me, you don't want him setting his sights on your hypocrisy and public failings."
 Consider yourself warned.
 Gutfeld has appeared on dozens of TV shows, as a regular on The O'Reilly Factor, while also stopping by on Dennis Miller's radio show and spots on Opie and Anthony.

 Gutfeld graduated from the University of California, Berkeley with a B.A. in English.